posted Feb 2, 2012 7:52 AM by Brian Mitchell

 Work on the project has just got under way and will continue until 2013.
 Over the next few months, a team lead by Joanna Cook, the project conservator, will pack each object into boxes and crates before it is taken away to be cleaned and inspected by specialists.

-I don’t think people get just how phenomenally popular he was in his day . . . that he had a huge impact globally
+I don’t think people get just how phenomenally popular he was in his day . . .

 In many cases, it will be the first time the objects have been moved since Scott lived in the house.